OlegAnanyev/google-spreadsheets-phonetic-transcription/README.md

 # Google Spreadsheets phonetic transcription of English words
-There is a formula for Google Spreadsheets to get the phonetic transcription of English word from Cambridge Dictionary.
+Here is a formula for Google Spreadsheets to get the phonetic transcription of English word from Cambridge Dictionary.
 International Phonetic Alphabet (IPA) symbols used.

 ```